-At Finsen Technologies Limited we are committed to protecting the privacy of your personal data in accordance with Data Protection legislation.
-This Data Protection Notice (“Notice”) sets out the basis on which we will process your personal data.
+At Finsen Technologies Limited we are committed to protecting the privacy of personal data in accordance with Data Protection legislation.
+This Policy sets out the basis on which we will process an individual’s personal data.

-As from 25th May 2018, the EU General Data Protection Regulation (“GDPR”), as supplemented by UK legislation applies to the processing of most personal data in the UK.
+The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR) and applies to the processing of most personal data in the UK.

 Personal data is any information that directly or indirectly identifies a living individual.

-For the purposes of the GDPR, we will be the controller of any personal data that we collect from or about you in connection with the supply of our Finsen products or services, or related activities such as promoting the Finsen Group’s business and market research or, where relevant, dealing with job applications.
+For the purposes of the Data Protection legislation, we will be the controller of any personal data that we collect from or about an individual in connection with the supply of our Finsen products or services, or related activities such as promoting the Finsen Group’s business and market research or, where relevant, dealing with job applications.

 If you make an enquiry

-If you contact us with an enquiry about our Finsen products or services (either through one of the Finsen Group’s websites or by phone, email or post), we will ask you to supply essential contact details (your name, e-mail address, phone number and, where applicable, the company or other person you represent and your job title), which we need in order to identify you and deal with your enquiry.
+If you contact us with an enquiry about our Finsen products or services (either through one of the Finsen Group’s websites or by phone, email or post), we may ask you to supply essential contact details (an individual’s name, e-mail address, phone number and, where applicable, the company or other person you represent and your job title), which we need in order to identify you and deal with your enquiry.

 Depending on the nature of your enquiry, we may collect from you further details, such as the circumstances in which you are making the enquiry, the Finsen products or services that may be of interest to you or, where you are interested in a possible position with us, your CV and related information.